High Porosity Hair Explained: Why It Frizzes, Dries Fast + Needs Special Care

 What does high porosity hair look like?

-In high porosity hair, the cuticle appears open and spread apart, versus in low porosity hair where the cuticle looks closed and tight together.
+In high porosity hair, the cuticle layer appears open, lifted and spread apart, versus in low porosity hair where the cuticle looks closed and clamped down tightly.

-To the naked eye, this translates into hair that looks super dry and dehydrated, frizzy, dull, lacking shine, gets tangled and breaks easily.
+To the naked eye, this raised, rough cuticle translates into hair that looks super dry and dehydrated, frizzy, dull, lacking shine, prone to easy tangling and breakage.

 How to test if you have high porosity hair